tambasii/Python-beginner-projects/README.md

 # Python-beginner-projects
-In this project, I will be building some python projects.
+In this folder, I will be building some python projects.
+Mostly beginner friendly projects.